fsprojects/FSharp.Data.GraphQL/README.md

 ### GraphiQL client

-Go to [GraphiQL sample directory](https://github.com/bazingatechnologies/FSharp.Data.GraphQL/tree/dev/samples/graphiql-client).
-In order to run it, build and run the [Star Wars API sample project](samples/star-wars-api) on Debug settings - this will create a Giraffe server compatible with GraphQL spec, running on port 8084.
+Go to the [GraphiQL sample directory](https://github.com/bazingatechnologies/FSharp.Data.GraphQL/tree/dev/samples/graphiql-client).
+In order to run it, build and run the [Star Wars API sample project](samples/star-wars-api) with Debug settings - this will create a Giraffe server compatible with the GraphQL spec, running on port 8084.
 Then what you need is to run node.js graphiql frontend.
 To do so, run `npm i` to get all dependencies, and then run `npm run serve | npm run dev` - this will start a webpack server running on [http://localhost:8090/](http://localhost:8090/) .
 Visit this link, and GraphiQL editor should appear.
 You may try it by applying following query:

 ```graphql
 {